dfinity/dre/docs/qualification/running-qualification.md

 There are three ways to run the test and a couple of environment variables that a user should be aware of.

 ??? tip "Suggested way of running"
-    Since this is a long test and bazel tends to be pretty heavy on the system it is proposed to run it on a devenv!
+    Since this is a long test and bazel tends to be pretty heavy on the system it is's a good idea to run the test in a devenv.
-    To do that you should follow the guide on how to create a devenv by idx and once its deployed you can:
+    To do that you should follow the IDX guide on how to create a devenv.
+Once the devenv is deployed you can:
     ```bash
     eval `ssh-agent -s`
     ssh-add ~/.ssh/ssh_key_that_has_access_to_k8s_repo